Romsey: Broadlands

 Broadlands is an 18th-century country house located just outside the town centre.
 It was designed in the Palladian style by the famous architect Capability Brown before being completed by Henry Holland in 1788.
 It has had a number of illustrious occupants, including Lord Palmerston and Louis Mountbatten.
 Broadlands has been the setting of two royal honeymoons, namely those of Elizabeth II and Prince Philip in 1947 and then Prince Charles and Princess Diana in 1981.
 The house itself is a Grade I listed building and the surrounding gardens are Grade II listed on the Register of Historic Parks and Gardens.
 Both are open to visitors on weekday afternoons in summer.

 King John's House

 King John's House is a 13th-century building that allegedly served as a hunting lodge for King John when he hunted in the nearby New Forest.
 This is unlikely, however, since it was built in 1256 and therefore 40 years after the king's death, though there is evidence that the beams were reused from an earlier structure.
 The original building and adjoining Tudor cottage have a number of unusual historical features, including 14th-century wall decorations and graffiti, a floor made from cattle metapodials, and a traditional monastic garden.
 Locals claim the house is haunted, with the Hampshire Ghost Society encountering a shrouded figure during their investigations between 2002 and 2008.
 The house is a Grade I listed building.

+In February 2025 the building was damaged by fire.